-<attribute>

-Defines the mode of the whitelist after scanning the iBeacon sensors.
-It can be set to:

-Value Meaning None Disables checking the attributes of iBeacon sensors on the whitelist Public After scan it shows only iBeacon sensors advertising their name(s).
+Parameter Value Meaning <attribute></attribute> Defines the set to: e mode of the whitelist after scanning the iBeacon sensors.
+It can be None Disables checking the attributes of iBeacon sensors on the whitelist Public After scan it shows only iBeacon sensors advertising their name(s).
 Name After scan it shows all iBeacon sensors that advertise and not advertise their names. iBeacon Sensors that do not advertise their names are shown as "unnamed" MAC After scan it shows the advertised MAC address(es) of scanned iBeacon sensors.